Droniukas/csvReader/README.md

 10. Open localhost:1234 in a web browser

 DONE!
 Now you can add csv files with three collumns via the 'Choose file button', there are also other extra features!
+(csv  file examples are included in the main folder)